jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 closely related and to be managed as a single unit.

-The `Filter` application receives the trace line when writing to the console, therefore it maintains the `Context` history for this use case.
+The `Filter` application receives the trace line when writing to the console, therefore it maintains the `Context` for this use case.

 For writing to a file, this is maintained in the context of the decoder.
 The decoder needs some glue logic around the `Context` block, which can be part of